usnistgov/imppy3d/anaconda/ReadMe.txt

 https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html

----- Installing the Necessary Anaconda Packages ----
+---- Installing the Necessary (Generic) Anaconda Packages ----

 The specific Anaconda environment used for development of these scripts has been copied into the text files within this folder.
 These files have .yml